KrMayank02/KrMayank02/README.md

 ## 🚀 About Me

-🚀Experienced Technology Leader with 14-years of career in **Software Quality Engineering, DevOps & Cloud**.
+💠 Experienced Technology Leader with 14-years of career in **Software Quality Engineering, DevOps & Cloud**.
 With a recently completed **Post Graduate Program in DevOps from Caltech CTME** and a **CKA (Certified Kubernetes Administrator)** certification, I am **bridging the gap between development, testing, and production.**

-🚀Having strong knowledge base and intensive hands-on experience in **DevOps, DevSecOps and AWS-DevOps Methodology**, I apply them to the Containerized & Cloud-native environments where software quality meets infrastructure reliability.
+💠 Having strong knowledge base and intensive hands-on experience in **DevOps, DevSecOps and AWS-DevOps Methodology**, I apply them to the Containerized & Cloud-native environments where software quality meets infrastructure reliability.

-🚀My deep background in QA and **"Quality-First"** mindset, gives me a unique perspective on DevOps - I don’t just build pipelines; I ensure they are **resilient, secure, and deliver high-quality** code at speed.
+💠 My deep background in QA and **"Quality-First"** mindset, gives me a unique perspective on DevOps - I don’t just build pipelines; I ensure they are **resilient, secure, and deliver high-quality** code at speed.
 I am passionate about **Infrastructure as Code (IaC), Container Orchestration, and Automating (CI/CD)** the entire release lifecycle using Tools & Technologies like Jenkins, Ansible, Terraform, Docker, Kubernetes, Prometheus, AWS DevOps, ELK etc.

 ## 🛠️ Tech Stack